 What type of visa do I need?

-You will be expected to apply as an adult student under Tier 4 (General) of the points-based system if you are coming to the UK for your post-16 education.
+You will be expected to apply as an adult student under the Student Visa if you are coming to the UK for your post-16 education.

 Alternatively, if you are already in the UK you may be able to apply for leave to remain here - often referred to as extending your visa.

-What are the conditions of my Tier 4 visa?
+What are the conditions of my Student Visa?

-As a Tier 4 sponsored student, it is important that you follow the conditions of your visa.
-The latest Tier 4 information and immigration rules from the British Government can be found on the Government website.
+As a sponsored student, you must follow the conditions of your Student Visa.
+The latest Student Visa information and immigration rules from the British Government can be found on the Government website.

-Can I apply as a Tier 4 Student if my course is less than six months
+Can I apply as a Student Visa holder if my course is less than six months

-There is no minimum length of course required to obtain a Tier 4 student visa.
-If your course is less than six months you may wish to enter the UK on the ‘short-term student’ route.
+There is no minimum length of course required to obtain a Student Visa.
+If your course is less than six months, you may wish to enter the UK on the ‘short-term student’ route.

 You can apply for this type of visa if you are 18 years old or over and you want to come and study in the UK for up to six months.

-However, we recommend that you consider very carefully whether this option is right for you as at the end of the six month period you will not be allowed to extend your permission to be in the UK as a short-term student or a Tier 4 student and you will not be able to work while in the UK.
+However, we recommend that you consider very carefully whether this option is right for you as at the end of the six month period you will not be allowed to extend your permission to be in the UK as a short-term student or a Student Visa.
+You will not be able to work while in the UK.